Chart Color Schemes

 Population growth drivers in Brunswick Heads are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the estimated population of Brunswick Heads as of Nov 2025 is around 2,058.
-This reflects an increase of 153 people (8.0%) since the 2021 Census, which reported a population of 1,905 people.
-The change is inferred from the resident population of 2,040 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 44 validated new addresses since the Census date.
-This level of population equates to a density ratio of 144 persons per square kilometer, providing significant space per person and potential room for further development.
-Brunswick Heads's 8.0% growth since the 2021 census exceeded the SA4 region (3.3%), along with the non-metro area, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 57.99999999999999% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area, as of Nov 2025, Brunswick Heads statistical area (Lv2) has an estimated population of around 2,146.
+This reflects an increase of 241 people since the 2021 Census, which reported a population of 1,905 people.
+The change is inferred from the resident population of 2,094, estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), and an additional 44 validated new addresses since the Census date.
+This level of population equates to a density ratio of 150 persons per square kilometer.
+Brunswick Heads' 12.7% growth since the 2021 census exceeded the SA4 region (3.9%), along with the non-metro area, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 58% of overall population gains during recent periods.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of national non-metropolitan areas is projected, with the area expected to grow by 352 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 14.3% in total over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Moving forward, an above median population growth of national non-metropolitan areas is projected for Brunswick Heads (SA2), expected to grow by 365 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 17% over the years.

 Frequently Asked Questions - Population